Customer health and safety

 PR1 Life cycle stages in which health and safety impacts of products and services are assessed for improvement, and percentage of significant products and services categories subject to such procedures

-All tobacco products pose real and serious risks to health.
+All tobacco products, even when produced to the highest quality standards, pose real and serious risks to health.

 In the context of possible product deterioration or contamination, our companies follow a common approach to assuring product integrity.
 This seeks to minimise the risk of product integrity issues arising, through risk assessment and controls across our product design and supply chain, and to ensure the appropriate response capability should a product integrity issue arise through incidents within or beyond our control.

 PR2 Total number of incidents of non-compliance with regulations and voluntary codes concerning health and safety impacts of products and services, by type of outcomes